-Embrace Positivity: 8 Ways to Thrive During the Coronavirus Challenge
+Embrace Positivity: 8 Ways to Thrive During Life’s Challenges

 Dear parents,

-Let’s remember, this is a test for all of us, but it will pass.
-Your experiences during this period will not only make you stronger and more resilient but also empower you to bring happiness and encouragement to your children and friends in the future.
+In challenging times, it’s natural to feel anxiety and fear about health, finances, and overall stability.
+We’ve all wondered, “What should I do?” and, “How can I handle being with my kids at home full-time?”
+Remember, this is a test for all of us, but it will pass.
+Your experiences during this period will make you stronger and more resilient, empowering you to bring happiness and encouragement to your children and friends in the future.

 Life is said to be white and black- white for good times and black for bad.

-When I was a child growing up in the Soviet Union, my grandma taught me that no worry or hardship of mine can be compared to what people endured during the War of 1941-1945.
-I knew that my grandmas and grandpas were children during World War 2, but yet supported the army and helped bring victory over Fascism.
-Instead of the nursery stories at bedtime, I was told the real stories of families and young children surviving the war hardships and murders of the close ones during World War 2- the stories so frightening and disturbing, the kind of stories we are now taught not to tell our children in order to save their childhood psyche.
+When I was a child growing up in the Soviet Union, my grandma taught me that no worry or hardship of mine could compare to what people endured during the War of 1941-1945.
+My grandparents, as children, supported the army and helped bring victory over Fascism during World War II.
+Instead of nursery stories at bedtime, I heard real stories of survival and resilience.
+These stories, though frightening and disturbing, taught me about strength and perseverance.

-I started my music teaching business in the Soviet Union in 1991 right after the August Coup when military tanks appeared on the streets of Moscow, the ruble devaluated, and times of uncertainty and worry replaced the country-wide belief in “the bright future”.
+I started my music teaching business in the Soviet Union in 1991, right after the August Coup, when military tanks appeared on the streets of Moscow, the ruble devalued, and times of uncertainty and worry replaced the country-wide belief in a “bright future.”

 2. Accept the experience.

-Imagine that you are traveling to a different country and have to adapt to new rules and culture, such as social distancing.
+Imagine that you are traveling to a different country and have to adapt to new rules and culture.
 Take it as an experience rather than an emergency.
+Acceptance helps reduce stress and allows you to adapt more easily.

 3. Positivity Is Contagious